AndreiBertescu/TTL_Timer/README.md

 ## Testing and designing steps

-The first step was to design the logic circuit in [Logisim Evolution](https://github.com/logisim-evolution/logisim-evolution), for an easy to change desing, while also not having to worry about the various electrcical rules.
+The first step was to design the logic circuit in [Logisim Evolution](https://github.com/logisim-evolution/logisim-evolution), for an easy to change design, while also not having to worry about the various electrical rules.

 ![Logisim](https://github.com/AndreiBertescu/TTL_Timer/assets/126001291/94f2c2b7-cd8f-4718-8d29-b4a40fc91957)